jwergieluk/wergieluk-com/content/posts/mvt.md

     - probability-theory
 ---

+I am a fan of the Student's t distribution -- it is almost as easy to handle as the normal distribution but has an additional flexibility with respect to the heaviness of the tails.
+In fact, the normal distribution is a special case and so is the Cauchy distribution.

 The density of a (non-degenerate) multivariate normal distribution with zero mean is given by

 $$
 \frac{1}{\sqrt{(2\pi)^n |\Sigma|}} \exp \Big( -\frac{1}{2} x^\top \Sigma^{-1} x \Big),